-Bjørn is the Secretary General of the Norwegian Helsinki Committee.
+Bjørn is a senior adviser of the Norwegian Helsinki Committee.

 His commitment to human rights stems from a long and strong interest in international issues and justice.
 Since 1995, Bjørn has been the Secretary-General of the Norwegian Helsinki Committee.